SamHaskell/Noether/README.md

 ## Installation

-As of right now, this project only builds on MacOSX.
+As of right now, this project only builds on MacOS.
 To get started just clone the repo and run premake5 gmake on the root directory.

 ## Built With